shivvo/anvil/README.md

     ```
 6. Install **VirtualBox** and the **VirtualBox Extension Pack** as described by [it's website](https://www.virtualbox.org/wiki/Downloads)
 7. Install **Vagrant** from [it's website](https://www.vagrantup.com/)
+   * **Note**: On Windows 7, it's recommended to install Vagrant 1.9.6, or to upgrade PowerShell to it's most recent version before installing Vagrant's most recent version.
 8. Open your terminal (Hyper) and run the following
    ```
    vagrant plugin install vagrant-vbguest